Vhari McEwan MA (Hons), Dip Humanistic Counselling, MBACP

 I offer a free, no-obligation consultation, which allows us to decide together if I can meet your needs and how best to tailor the therapy to your individual situation.

-I offer brief solution-focused therapy as well as more traditional open-ended counselling.
+I offer brief solution-focused therapy and NLP as well as more traditional open-ended counselling.
 As well as adults, I work with adolescents and currently hold an enhanced DBS (formerly CRB) Disclosure.

 I can help with a wide range of issues such as: